Amy Mottram Integrative Psychotherapist/Counsellor MSc UKCP reg

 The uniqueness of a therapeutic relationship is another being available for you with no preconceptions of you or agenda, only to be in relationship with you and help guide you in your right direction.

 I hold a Msc ( Masters of Science Integrative Psychotherapy) from Sherwood Psychotherapy Training Institute and Staffordshire university.
 This involved 4 years of in-depth study, clinical work and research.
 All clinical work and research gaining distinctions.

 I have a specialist interest in working to resolve trauma; PTSD, complex trauma and early relational trauma and complex, long standing issues.

 I also have particular experience of working with anxiety, depression, relationship issues, low self esteem & confidence, self harm, suicidal ideation, anger, domestic and sexual abuse, childhood trauma, PTSD, confusion, addiction, loss and grief; be that through the loss of a loved one or life transitions.
 I have also facilitated theraputic group work.

-I hold a PG Dip in Integrative Psychotherapy from the Sherwood Psychotherapy Training Institute and Staffordshire University.
+PG Diploma in Integrative Psychotherapy from the Sherwood Psychotherapy Training Institute and Staffordshire University.

 Further training undertaken -

 Working with complex trauma, PTSD and dissociation- Kathy Steele

 Healing the fragmented selves of trauma survivors- Janina Fisher